dougUCN/pulseTrain/README.md

 # pulseTrain

-Pileup detection of UCNtau pulse train events
+Pileup detection of UCNtau pulse train events.
+The photon probability distribution of a single UCN detection event can be visualized with `plot_discrete_pdf.py`

 ## Getting started